cybearl/cypack/README.md

 // With yarn
 $ yarn add @cybearl/cypack
 ```
-And... that's it!
+And that's it!
 You can now use the utilities in your project.

 Categories and utilities
 ------------------------